-- ➤ The State of Montana has made education compulsory for all children from ages 7 to 16.
-Therefore, absence from school without adequate reason is illegal and parents are in violation of the law. - ➤ Attendance in all classes, unless excused, is mandatory and students are responsible for being in class on time and prepared to participate.
+- > The State of Montana has made education compulsory for all children from ages 7 to 16.
+Therefore, absence from school without adequate reason is illegal and parents are in violation of the law. - Attendance in all classes, unless excused, is mandatory and students are responsible for being in class on time and prepared to participate.
 If a student misses more than 10 minutes of a class, they will be considered absent. - Any student who has been absent more than ten days or more than seventy class periods, per semester is in grave danger of losing credit.
 Parents/Guardians will be informed by reports sent home when their student reaches the 4th, 8th, and 10th day absences.
 See list above for absences that count against the ten day policy.

 If a student has been absent more than ten days or more than seventy class periods, per semester, the student and his/her parent/guardian will have to appear before the Faculty Attendance Committee consisting of the principal, guidance counselor, and three SHS faculty members.
-If the Faculty Attendance Committee denies the student credit, the student/parent can appeal to the Superintendent and/or to the School Board to review the Faculty Attendance Committee's decision.
+If the Faculty Attendance Committee denies the student credit, the student/parent can appeal to the Superintendent and/or to the School Board to review the Faculty Attendance Committee's decision through the District Grievance Procedure.
 If the student's appeal has been denied by the Faculty Attendance Committee, the Superintendent, and/or the School Board, the student will be issued an 'NC' (No Credit) for the letter grade.
-The student and parent/guardian may appeal the loss of academic credit by following the criteria listed in the following paragraph.